-Personalization is one of the biggest trends of Internet marketing right now.
-Whether it’s personalizing websites, or social media content or emails, more and more marketers are trying their hand with this technique.
+Personalization is one of the biggest trends of online marketing right now.
+Whether it’s personalizing websites, or social media content or emails, more and more marketers are trying their hand with using customer data to send relevant emails.

 How nearly 2,000 email subscribers answered the question, “Q: In which of the following ways, if any, would you like company emails to change?
 Please select all that apply.”
 More personalization was the second-most requested change.